-The Issuers will provide, without charge, to each person to whom a copy of this Offering Memorandum has been delivered, upon the request of such person, a copy of the Fiscal Agency Agreement (as defined herein).
-Written requests should be addressed to ANZ Bank New Zealand Limited, Level 10, P.O.
-Box 540, 171 Featherston Street, Wellington, 6011, New Zealand, Attention: The Treasurer.
+The Issuers will provide, without charge, to each person to whom a copy of this Offering Memorandum has been delivered, upon the request of such person, a copy of the Previous Conditions (as defined herein) or a copy of the Fiscal Agency Agreement (as defined herein).
+Written requests should be addressed to ANZ Bank New Zealand Limited, Level 8, P.O.
+Box 540, 1 Victoria Street, Wellington, 6011, New Zealand, Attention: The Treasurer.
 In addition, the Fiscal Agency Agreement will be available free of charge from the principal office in London of The Bank of New York Mellon in its capacity as paying agent for the Notes listed on the London Stock Exchange.